 YoBit’s exchange has a lot to offer users, but anyone signing up should be aware of the lack of consumer protections offered by its Panama-based regulatory status.
 This does have a significant upside for some users if they are looking to buy cryptocurrency anonymously, but it does mean there is little in the way of protection for your funds.

 That being said, YoBit has been operational since 2014 and offers a wide range of cryptos to trade with attractive and easily visible fees.

 YoBit is regulated in Panama, where the exchange was founded.
 This means that it doesn’t offer the same regulatory protections as some of its competitors, and is also the reason that YoBit is able to offer users the ability to register an account and trade cryptocurrencies without ID verification.

-There is no information about who owns YoBit available on the website, but according to LinkedIn the site was founded by Iyoi Tobi, who is based in San Francisco, United States.
+There is no information about who owns YoBit available on the website, but the company is headquartered in Dubai and incorporated in Panama.